Richmond Might Get A New All-inclusive “Magical Bridge” Playground

 Richmond is considering an all-inclusive playground which could cost nearly $2 million to build.

 The “Magical Bridge” playground would be accessible for all children, including those with physical, cognitive and sensory disabilities.
-If plans are to proceed, the playground would be a revisited in the area that is currently the Steveston Community Park.
+If plans are to proceed, the playground would be located in the area that is currently the Steveston Community Park.

 A report on the potential of the new playground will be discussed on May 26 with the Parks, Recreation and Cultural Services Committee.